wwcodemanila/WWCodeManila-Android/kotlin/null_safety.md

-# Null Safety
+### Null Safety {docsify-ignore-all}

-- In Kotlin, we need to explicitly specify that something is nullable
+> In Kotlin, we need to explicitly specify that something is nullable

 ```kotlin
 var thisVariableIsNullSafe: String = "Null safe"